HugoChateauLaurent/NEC_UHN/README.md

 # NEC_UHN
-Code for neural episodic control with universal Hopfield networks.
+The code for neural episodic control with universal Hopfield networks will soon become available.